robfinch/Cores/Proposals/RISCV GCIED Proposal.md

 ### Hardware Impact
 The cost of implmenting the deferred garbage collection is small.
 It is the manipulation of a single bit using hardware decodes (JAL/CSR) that are already present.
-An additional decode for the 'ASTK' instruction must be present if implemented.
+An additional decode for the 'GCSUB' instruction must be present if implemented.

 ### Software Impact
 Enabling the GC interrupt after the function prolog requires a CSR set instruction in the instruction stream.
 This may increase the size of user mode code.